Gabrielkaos/ChessEngineGoobC/README.md

 I've tested it in windows and it works, don't know in Linux.

 ## About
-#### Current Version 1.0.0
-* Uses the traditional MinMax algorithm in Negamax fashion.
-Uses few pruning techniques like AlphaBeta, LMR, futility pruning.
-* Has a simple evaluation code.
-* It is currently stable in Windows 64 bit machines, don't know in Linux or Mac.

 ## Future plans
 * Addind a **NNUE**(I'm still trying to understand how NNUE works, I might be able to understand it in maybe 6 years.)